-In addition to private and public Italian schools there is a French and an international school in Florence:
+In addition to private and public Italian schools there is a French, an International School and a Canadian School in Florence:

 The French school offers a programme that goes from Maternelle to Terminale, a good programme that many at the Institute take advantage of.
-Further information is available at www.vhugo.eu/.
+Further information is available at Lycée Victor Hugo - Un établissement de la Mission laïque française (vhugo.eu).

 The International School of Florence (ISF) offers an elementary through to high-school programme in English.
 Places should be reserved as soon as possible and are expensive.
 The high school offers the International Baccalaureate, which is recognised for university entrance throughout the world.
 Its American high school diploma is also recognised by the Italian government as equivalent to that of a liceo linguistico.
-Further information: www.isfitaly.org.
+Further information: The International School of Florence (isfitaly.org).